Continuous-time q-learning for mean-field control problems

 \section{Abstract}

 This paper studies the q-learning, recently coined as the continuous time counterpart of Q-learning by \cite{jiazhou2022}, for continuous time mean-field control problems in the setting of entropy-regularized reinforcement learning.
-In contrast to the single agent's control problem in \cite{jiazhou2022}, the mean-field interaction of agents renders the definition of the q-function more subtle, for which we reveal that two distinct q-functions naturally arise: (i) the integrated q-function (denoted by $q$) as the first-order approximation of the integrated Q-function introduced in \cite{GGWX23}, which can be learnt by a weak martingale condition involving test policies; and (ii) the essential q-function (denoted by $q_e$) that is employed in the policy improvement iterations.
-We show that two q-functions are related via an integral representation under all test policies.
+In contrast to the single agent's control problem in \cite{jiazhou2022}, we reveal that two different q-functions naturally arise in mean-field control problems: (i) the integrated q-function (denoted by $q$) as the first-order approximation of the integrated Q-function introduced in \cite{GGWX23}, which can be learnt by a weak martingale condition using all test policies; and (ii) the essential q-function (denoted by $q_e$) that is employed in the policy improvement iterations.
+We show that two q-functions are related via an integral representation.
 Based on the weak martingale condition and our proposed searching method of test policies, some model-free learning algorithms are devised.
-In two examples, one in LQ control framework and one beyond LQ control framework, we can obtain the exact parameterization of the optimal value function and q-functions and illustrate our algorithms with simulation experiments.\\ \ \\ \textbf{Keywords}: continuous time reinforcement learning, q-function, Mckean-Vlasov control, weak martingale characterization, test policies
+In two examples, one in LQ control framework and one beyond LQ control framework, we can obtain the exact parameterization of the optimal value function and q-functions and illustrate our algorithms with simulation experiments.\\ \ \\ \textbf{Keywords}: continuous time reinforcement learning, integrated q-function, mean-field control, weak martingale characterization, test policies